ArcherBright123/eeleM/README.md

 Backwards Super Smash Bros Melee.
-The Tier list is flipped on its head with the Worst (Bowser, Kirby) Becoming ABSOLUTELY BROKEN and the Best (Fox, Shiek) Becoming dogsh*t.
+The Tier list is flipped on its head with the Worst (Bowser, Kirby) Becoming ABSOLUTELY BROKEN (One hit KO or instakill type shit) and the Best (Fox, Shiek) Becoming dogsh*t.
+Other characters will get Buffs and nerfs for their corresponding tiers.
+This IS NOT for competitive play.
+This is WAY TOO UNBALENCED.
+It is good to troll your Melee fan or to troll people with.
+Also fun to Fuck around with in single player.
+Am thinking of adding new characters though.

 This will include the rom.
 It is a legally obtained rom from my physical copy of Melee.
 If you have any ideas, please feel free to post them.
 ![2021_community_TIERLIST](https://github.com/user-attachments/assets/98bcda76-37e9-4e54-983a-07e1aa890805)